 by Stephanie Kanoun (in Connecticut)

 I was born to my parents late in life, so I never got to know my grandparents very well.
 One of my grandfathers had already passed on and the other developed dementia while I was young.
 When Poppop moved to a nursing home, I started feeling a sense of loss—that I would never know the things that a grandfather would teach you.
 Then I noticed the shows that he often watched in the nursing home.
 And I asked my dad what Poppop watched growing up.
 I thought maybe if I watched the things from his past, maybe I’d learn the things he would have said to me.
 I watched Andy Griffith, and Bonanza, and The Rifleman.
 The Rifleman immediately stood out to me and couldn’t get enough of it.
 I loved Lucas and Mark and I loved learning about Chuck and Johnny.
-I joined the Rifleman forum group and found a wonderful, loving online community to discuss the show and many other things.
+I joined a Rifleman forum group and found a wonderful, loving online community to discuss the show and many other things.
 I listened to Johnny’s music and watched many of the shows he guest starred in.

 All of my grandparents have now passed on, but I don’t feel lacking anymore.
 The creative works of Johnny (and so many others) have taught me valuable lessons that I can now carry and teach to my young family.
 Thank you, Johnny! <3